bufbuild-ru/docs/docs/reference/protovalidate/rules/string_rules/index.md

 ## uri

-`uri` specifies that the field value must be a valid, absolute URI as defined by [RFC 3986](https://tools.ietf.org/html/rfc3986#section-3).
-If the field value isn't a valid, absolute URI, an error message will be generated.
+`uri` specifies that the field value must be a valid URI, for example "https://example.com/foo/bar?baz=quux#frag".URI is defined in the internet standard [RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986).
+Zone Identifiers in IPv6 address literals are supported ([RFC 6874](https://datatracker.ietf.org/doc/html/rfc6874)).If the field value isn't a valid URI, an error message will be generated.

 ::: info string.uri example